 Researchers also studied the characteristics of the individuals who enrolled in SNAP as a result of the interventions.
 These enrollee characteristics were similar in both intervention arms, but differed from those who enrolled in the status quo control group.
 Individuals who enrolled because of the intervention were–relative to eligible individuals who enrolled in the control arm– older, more likely to be white, and more likely to speak English as their primary language.
-The entire studied population is poorer than the general population and has a significant number of chronic diseases.
+On average, the entire studied population had a lower income than the general population and was more likely to have chronic diseases.
 Individuals who enrolled because of the interventions had fewer measured chronic diseases prior to the intervention, and they also received lower monthly benefits than enrollees in the control group.
 Since the monthly benefits are lower for individuals with more resources by design of the progressive SNAP benefits formula, this suggests that enrollees in the intervention groups had higher net resources prior to the intervention than individuals who enrolled under the status quo.
 Nonetheless, the $1,300 per year in SNAP benefits received (on average) by those newly enrolled outweighed the estimated cost of the intervention ($20-$60 per household enrolled) and the processing costs to the state (approximately $240 per application).4

 Researchers developed a behavioral model allowing for misperceptions of the safety net program, and calibrated the model with the experimental results.
 The calibration results suggest that both interventions are a cost-effective way to redistribute to low-income households relative to other safety net programs.